You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 With our knowledgeable local guide walking us along these streets, we could better imagine what the past was like for the locals and how hard life could be.

 The tour also included a visit to Laboratorio della Legalità.
-Which is a small museum filled with artwork.
-Many of these relate to past protests or created in loving memory of those who lost their lives.
+It is a small museum filled with artwork.
+Many of these relate to past protests or were created in loving memory of those who lost their lives.

 If you look beyond the past, today Corleone is a quiet Sicilian town, home to 100 churches and surrounded by rolling hills and thriving farmland.